giddie/devshell-docker/README.md

-This provides a transient, well-defined, and isolated environment for development.
+This provides a temporary, well-defined, and isolated environment for development.
 The goal is to provide a way to run your tools with full access to your project directory and nothing else, in as transparent a way as possible, and to expose a clean system environment to the wrapped tools to avoid